castroalves/wp-link-bio/readme.txt

 == Changelog ==

-= 1.3.3 =
+= 1.4.0 =

-* Bug fixes
-  * Remove PHP warning when social networks template is missing
+* Updated Freemius SDK to version 2.4.1
+* Increased recommended PHP version to 7.0 or greater
+* Dropped support for PHP 5.6 and other older versions